Venugopal-Reddy-K/Data-Analytics/README.md

 * Songplays are identified by filtering for actions initiated from the 'NextSong' page.
 * Timestamps are converted from UNIX time to datetime format.

-## How to Use
+## Steps to Use

-1. Run create_tables.py from terminal to set up the database and tables.
+1. Run create_tables.py file in the Anaconda terminal to set up the database and tables.
-2. Run etl.py from terminal to process and load data into the database.
+2. Run etl.py in the Anaconda terminal to process and load data into the database.
 3. Launch test.ipynb to run validation and example queries.

 ## Author